-Teaching mythology rocks!
-Elementary students just can’t get enough of it.
+Teaching mythology genre studies?
+Elementary and middle school students just can’t get enough of it.
 Why?
 Magnificent monsters.
 Superhuman strength.
 Incredible acts.
-Rev up your Greek mythology unit with these ELA activities for kids.
+Rev up your Greek myth unit with these ELA activities.

-Our favorite fourth grade teacher sat at the side table with her co-teacher.
+Our favorite fourth grade teacher sat at the side table with her student teacher.
+“Let’s continue planning our ELA block,” Ms. Sneed said.

-“Right,” his teacher agreed.
-“Cultural literacy, vocabulary.
-Not to mention student engagement.”
+“Right,” her student teacher agreed.
+“Cultural literacy – and student engagement.”

-Mr. Frank chuckled.
-“Remember last year?
-Our students couldn’t get enough myths!”
+Ms. Sneed chuckled.
+“I remember last year.
+Our students couldn’t get enough of Greek mythology!”

 Introducing Characters from Greek Mythology

 “Then, when Zeus was born, Cronus’s wife, Rhea, wisened up.
 Instead of a baby, she wrapped a stone in a blanket and presented it to Zeus.
 Of course, he swallowed it whole – without even looking.
 For years, Zeus was hidden in a cave.
-When he grew up, he made a solution that made Cronus vomit up his siblings.”
+When he grew up, he made a potion that caused Cronus to vomit his siblings.”

-After pausing for a moment in thought, Mr. Frank clicked around on his laptop.
+After pausing for a moment in thought, Ms. Sneed clicked around on her laptop.
 “Additionally, we can play this Greek God Rap (3:37).”
-He clicked again and the video began.
+She clicked again and the video began.

 Watching the video made them laugh.
-“Oh yeah,” said Ms. Sneed.
+“Oh yeah,” said Mr. Grow.
 “They will love all of this.”

 Teaching Mythology Through Research

 “By now, the kids will be really revved up about Greek mythology.
 Then we can set them loose with a little myth research,” said Ms. Sneed.
-“I found a set of 33 mythology and research coloring sheets.
-Every child will research one character.”
+“I found a set of 33 research coloring sheets.
+Every child will explore one character.”

 “For more exploration, we can also give them these links: